Facebook, Cambridge Analytica and Trump: What you need to know (FAQ)

 Until now, most of what you've heard about Facebook and the 2016 election has been focused on meddling by Russian operatives.
 Those efforts are being investigated by the FBI and the US Senate.

 Data consultancy Cambridge Analytica represents a different problem.
-In its case, the UK-based company acquired data about hundreds of thousands of people's friends, likes and locations.
-It then turned around and used that information to build psychographic profiles of these people and their friends, which were used for targeted political ads in the UK's Brexit campaign, as well as by Trump's team during the 2016 US election.
+In its case, the UK-based company reportedly acquired data about millions of Facebook users in a way that violated the social network's policies.
+It then tapped that information to build psychographic profiles of users and their friends, which were utilized for targeted political ads in the UK's Brexit campaign, as well as by Trump's team during the 2016 US election.

-Facebook's statements amount to saying there are reports it was misled.
-Cambridge Analytica says it complies with the social network's rules, only receives data "obtained legally and fairly," and that the data Facebook is worried about has been deleted.
+Facebook says it told Cambridge Analytica to delete the data but that reports suggest the info wasn't destroyed.
+Cambridge Analytica says it complies with the social network's rules, only receives data "obtained legally and fairly," and that it did indeed wipe out the data Facebook is worried about.

 Here's what you need to know.